wleddy/bikematch/bikematch/views/templates/bikematch/index.md

 We will contact you to arrange to get the bike from you.

 ### Guidelines
-1. Donated bike don't need to be in "ready to ride" condition, but we're not looking project bikes either.
+1. Donated bikes don't need to be in "ready to ride" condition, but we're not looking for project bikes either.
 2. If you are offering a bike, for sanitary purposes, clean the bike thoroughly before hand-off (handlebars, gear shifters, seat, etc).
 2. SABA will perform adjustments and minor repairs that the bikes may need prior to hand-off to recipients.